Preventing Botrytis Without Fungicides

 Irrigating properly, straight to the soil while avoiding the leaves, will drastically decrease the presence of water and inhibit germination.

 You should also water during morning hours, to allow crops to dry in the sunlight.

 Not all water comes from irrigation.
 Plants constantly perform transpiration, and water evaporates from the soil.
 All this water vapor is contained in the air, in the form of humidity.
 When humidity builds up, it begins to condense on colder surfaces, such as railings, various structural elements, or even the leaves themselves.

 Even if condensation is avoided, high levels of humidity on their own are enough to initiate germination.

-Maintaining lower relative humidity levels and eliminating the threat of condensation, with the use of dehumidifiers, is one of the most basic methods to combat botrytis, as well as other fungal diseases.
+Maintaining lower relative humidity levels and eliminating the threat of condensation, with the use of dehumidifiers, is one of the most basic methods to prevent botrytis, as well as other fungal diseases.